THE TEAM

 Tom Gordon

-His client list includes: Ozzy Osbourne, Dr. Dre, The Beach Boys, Whitesnake, Boyz II Men, Willie Nelson, Merle Haggard, Creedence Clearwater Revisited, Collective Soul, Bruce Dickenson (Iron Maiden), Buddy Miles (Hendrix), Laurie Anderson, Leonard Nimoy, Cliff Robertson, Peter Graves, Nelson, G Love and Special Sauce, Dillinger Escape Plan, E40, Doug E Fresh, Shock G (Digital Underground) and even Milli Vanilli’s come-back album where they actually sang.
+Client list includes: Ozzy Osbourne, Dr. Dre, Whitesnake, Boyz II Men, The Beach Boys, Willie Nelson, Merle Haggard, Creedence Clearwater Revisited, Collective Soul, Bruce Dickinson (Iron Maiden), Buddy Miles (Hendrix), Laurie Anderson, Leonard Nimoy, Dillinger Escape Plan, E-40, Shock G (Digital Underground), Doug E. Fresh, and even Milli Vanilli's comeback album where they actually sang!
 Classical clients include Eric Whitacre, Edgar Meyer & the Russian National Orchestra.

-He also stage-managed the “Black Potatoe Music Festival;” the longest-running independent music festival in the U.S. There he’s worked with Honeyboy Edwards (Robert Johnson), Andy Summers (The Police), Tony Levin (Peter Gabriel), Kevin Hearn (Barenaked Ladies), Bernie Worrell (P-Funk), Grace Potter, Lakeshore Drive, John Hammond, Edwin McCain, Buddy Miller (Emmylou Harris) Larry Campbell (Bob Dylan) and members of both Conan O’brien and David Letterman’s bands.
+Gordon also stage-managed the "Black Potatoe Music Festival" in New Jersey for nearly 20 years where he worked with Honeyboy Edwards (Robert Johnson), Andy Summers (The Police), Tony Levin (Peter Gabriel), Kevin Hearn (Barenaked Ladies), Bernie Worrell (P-Funk/Talking Heads), and many more.

 Alex Breckenridge